Back

 • gain positive feedback and references

-• Insight days.
-Find out what it’s like to work for a particular organisation during a Career Insight Day.
+Insight days.
+Find out what it’s like to work for a particular organisation during an Insight Day or week.
 You’ll learn about the structure and culture of the organisation, as well as different opportunities and roles.

-• Volunteering.
-As a volunteer you’ll not only be helping others, you’ll be helping yourself, too, developing employability skills and gaining practical work experience.
+Volunteering.
+As a volunteer you’ll not only be helping others, you’ll be helping yourself by developing employability skills and gaining practical work experience.
 Some careers are difficult to get into without previous volunteer experience, so this is your chance to work in a field you’re interested in and make valuable contacts.
+Find out more here.

-• Virtual opportunities.
-Gain experience, or improve your skill set remotely through virtual internships and volunteering roles, start your own virtual venture or try out new subject areas and develop skills through a host of online courses.
+Virtual opportunities.
+Gain experience, or improve your skill set remotely through virtual roles, internships and online experience.
+You could start your own virtual venture, complete virtual voluteering to build skills and experience from home, or develop new skills through a host of online courses.
+Find out more here.

-• Part-time work.
-You’ll not only earn some extra money with a part-time job but find a job related to your degree course and you’ll gain valuable sector experience, too.
+Part-time work isn't just about earning some extra money.
+You could find a job related to your degree course and gain valuable sector experience, too.
 Part-time work is flexible and can fit around your studies.

 There are also opportunities to work on campus for the University through our Jobs on Campus (JobsOC) schemeWork is flexible to fit around your studies and you'll gain graduate skills including communication, teamwork, planning and organisation.
 You could also use your part-time job to work towards our ncl+ Award.